 The latest from Song of the Sea and The Secret of Kells director Tomm Moore, along with Ross Stewart sharing directing duties, is a visual feast.
 Wolfwalkers may not hit at the same level of emotional poignancy as Moore’s previous outing in the stunning Song of the Sea, but when it hits its highest highs, it is some of the director’s greatest and most visually complex work to date.
-Not only is Wolfwalkers a reminder of the power 2D animation can convey, it’s also an effective story of the bonds of sisterhood and the ways in which paranoia can seep into every crevice of day to day life when you’re told that to work is to pray, and to pray is to lead a virtuous life, caging people in before they’ve even looked to the wind to take flight.
-While the film is overlong and repetitive with some of it’s more obvious thoroughlines, its moments of magic are breathtaking.
+Not only is Wolfwalkers a reminder of the power 2D animation can convey, it’s also an effective story about the bonds of sisterhood and the ways in which paranoia can seep into every crevice of day-to-day life when you’re told that to work is to pray, and to pray is to lead a virtuous life, caging people in before they’ve even looked to the wind to take flight.
+While the film is overlong and repetitive with some of its more obvious thoroughlines, its moments of magic are breathtaking.

 Set in 17th century Ireland, Wolfwalkers takes place during a period of superstition and fear in which a community lives behind a gated wall to shield themselves from wolves who are called demonic by their overlord.
 A young girl named Robyn aspires to be like her father and hunt wolves so that she might be able to escape the mundane redundancy of her current existence where most days she’s forced to stay closed into her small home where only she and her father live.
 However, after learning wolfwalkers are real following a run in with a young girl named Mebh, a wolfwalker herself (someone who transforms into a wolf when asleep), she realizes they and the woods they inhabit must be protected at whatever the cost, especially when she begins to transform into what the village is so fearful of.